Shankar-Hadimani/ptl-pyspark-challenge/README.md

-# power service trade report generation application
+# Power Service Trade Report

 ## 🔁 Setup
 ### Step 1: Download and install the Anaconda / Miniconda distribution of Python